caiorulli/Ackbar/README.md

 GameGuide is a web platform that suggests games based on the user's liked and disliked games.
 Written as the final graduation project in IS school, due to the end of 2018.

-Handles GameGuide's Single Page Application, [Miek](https://github.com/thiagoandf/Miek)'s API calls, admin pages and database interaction.
+Handles GameGuide's Single Page Application [Miek](https://github.com/thiagoandf/Miek)'s API calls, admin pages and database interaction.
 Written in C# with ASP.NET Core.

 ## Usage